Dual Degree with the School of Public Health

 DO/MPH Training Program

 The primary goal of the DO/MPH program is to provide clinical professionals with specialized public health training to develop, integrate and apply culturally competent social, psychological and biomedical approaches to the promotion and preservation of health.
-Participation in this program is subject to approval by the TCOM vice dean.
+Participation in this program is subject to approval by the TCOM associate dean of academic affairs.

 There are two options in the DO/MPH program.
 The first option is to extend the period for completion of the public health and medical degrees to five years by registering for the majority of the public health courses between Year 3 and Year 4 of the medical school curriculum.